akaj-team/project-way/README.md

 ## Feature

-* Show myLocation of your friends on screen - easy way to know and see where the myLocation your friends stay.
+* Show location of your friends on screen - easy way to know and see where the location your friends stay.
 * Click the maker on map screen can make to call the your friends belong the `name`, `phone`, `avatar`.
 * Create group then invite your friends join the group.